swansondesigns/ts-proposal-wp/docs/sections/deliverables/integrations.md

 - Automated notifications to compliance team
 - Historical record keeping with version tracking

-This system will finally give you the ability to prove you've met your regulatory posting requirements, removing uncertainty and risk from your compliance process.
+This system will finally give Tri-State the ability to prove compliance with regulatory posting requirements, removing uncertainty and risk from the compliance process.

 #### Document Access Control